patrickd12345/bookiji/src/components/README.md

 - ✅ Simplified BookingGuaranteeModal
 - ✅ Cleaned up DemoControls
 - ✅ Enhanced AdminCockpit
+- ✅ Migrated to Shepherd.js for guided tours

 ### **Documentation**
 - ✅ Updated usage examples
 - ✅ Improved type documentation
 - ✅ Added recent changes
 - ✅ Clearer component purposes
+- ✅ Reflected component removals and additions

 ---

 **Note**: This component architecture has been optimized for the Bookiji MVP, with a focus on clean code, type safety, and efficient state management.
+Customer Persona components were removed to simplify the AI feature set.